Md-Kais/Md-Kais/Readme.md

 - 🔭 Kais is currently working with MERN!
 - 👯 Kais looking to collaborate with TypeScript, Next.js, Vue & angular
-- 🥅 Kais always like to learn new things and have experience with new stuff
+- 🥅 Kais always likes to learn new things and have experience with new stuff

 ### Spotify Playing 🎧